ArvindSinghRawat/SQL-Utilities/README.md

 - **PyLint and Flake** <br/>
   Pylint and Flake are used to lint the project code.

+## Contribution

+- Anyone is allowed to constribute towards this project.
+  Contributor must submit there code through PRs.
+- Linting using `Pylint` and `Flake8` is compulsory.
+- Proper Docstrings and comments are expected.
+- Proper Tests are requested with aim to provide 100% Functional and Branch coverage.

+> Workflows for automatic Linting and Tests check will be added in future.

 ## Credits

 - [Setup and Initial steps](https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/#security-and-authentication)